 Mary is a Licensed Professional Counselor who received her M.A. in Counseling from Northwestern University.
 She has experience in treating anxiety, depression and stress-related symptoms as well as post-traumatic stress, grief and loss, relationship issues, major life transition, addictive behavior, emerging adulthood and developmental concerns.
+Mary is Gottman Trained and is invested in working with couples as well.

 Mary’s clinical interests include complex trauma, addiction recovery, and effects of addiction and recovery on the family system.
 Mary helps people begin the work of healing by offering a safe space for exploration and personal growth.